 Canada.
-In Canada, the operations of telecommunications carriers are regulated by the Canadian regulatory agency known as the Canadian Radio-television and Telecommunications Commission.
-The CRTC has recently established a new competitive regulatory framework governing the international segment of the long-distance market, eliminating certain barriers to competition.
+In Canada, the operations of telecommunications carriers are regulated by the Canadian regulatory agency known as the Canadian Radiotelevision and Telecommunications Commission.
+The CRTC has recently established a new competitive regulatory framework governing the international segment of the long-distance market, eliminating certain barriers to competition, consistent with Canada's commitments in the World Trade Organization Agreement.
+As a result, full facilities-based and resale competition has been introduced in the provision of international services in Canada, effective October 1, 1998, coincident with the elimination of traffic routing limitations on switched hubbing through the United States.
 In addition, foreign ownership rules for facilities-based carriers have now been waived in relation to ownership of international submarine cables landed in Canada and satellite earth stations used for telecommunication purposes.
-Effective January 1, 1999 all international service providers must be licensed by the CRTC under the Canadian Telecommunications Act of 1993.
-Our operations will remain subject to conditions of our CRTC license, which address matters such as competitive conduct and consumer safeguards, and to a regime of contribution charges (roughly the equivalent of access charges in the United States).
+Effective January 1, 1999 all international service providers must be licensed by the CRTC under the Canadian Telecommunications Act of 1993, and we have received our international license.
+Our operations will remain subject to conditions of our CRTC license, which address matters such as competitive conduct and consumer safeguards, and to a regime of contribution charges (roughly the equivalent of access charges in the U.S.).
 There can be no assurance that the new regulatory framework, once implemented in Canada, will allow us to compete effectively in offering telecommunications services.
 In addition, there can be no assurance that any future changes in or additions to law, regulations, government policy or administrative rulings will not have a material adverse impact on our competitive position, growth and financial performance.

 Australia.
-In Australia, the provision of our services is subject to federal regulation pursuant to the Australian Telecommunications Act 1997 and the Australian Trade Practices Act 1974.
-We are licensed under the Australian Telecommunications Act of 1997 to own and operate transmission facilities in Australia.
-Under the regulatory framework, we must comply with legislated "service provider" rules contained in the Telecom Act covering matters such as compliance with the Telecom Act, operator services, regulation of access, directory assistance, provision of information to allow maintenance of an integrated public number database, and itemized billing.
+In Australia, the provision of our services is subject to federal regulation.
+Two primary instruments of regulation have been the Australian Telecommunications Act 1991 and federal regulation of anti-competitive practices pursuant to the Australian Trade Practices Act 1974.
+The regulatory climate changed in July 1997 with the implementation of the Australian Telecommunications Act 1997.

+We are licensed under the Australian Telecom Act to own and operate transmission facilities in Australia.
+Under the new regulatory framework, we do not require a carriage license in order to supply carriage services to the public using network facilities owned by another carrier.
+Instead, we must comply with legislated "service provider" rules contained in the Telecom Act covering matters such as compliance with the Telecom Act, operator services, regulation of access, directory assistance, provision of information to allow maintenance of an integrated public number database, and itemized billing.

-The Australian Communications Authority regulates the licensing of carriers and certain technical matters, and the Australian Competition and Consumer Commission has the role of promotion of competition and consumer protection.
+Also, in connection with the Telecom Act, two federal regulatory authorities now exercise control over a broad range of issues affecting the operation of the Australian telecommunications industry.
+The Australian Communications Authority regulates matters including the licensing of carriers and technical matters, and the Australian Competition and Consumer Commission has the role of promotion of competition and consumer protection.
 As a licensed carrier, we are required to comply with our own license and are under the regulatory control of the Australian Communications Authority and the Australian Competition and Consumer Commission.
 Anti-competitive practices will also continue to be regulated by the Trade Practices Act.
 In addition, other federal legislation, various regulations pursuant to delegated authority and legislation, ministerial declarations, codes, directions, licenses, statements of Commonwealth Government policy and court decisions affecting telecommunications carriers also apply to us.
-There can be no assurance that future declarations, codes, directions, licenses, and judicial and legislative changes will not have a material adverse effect on us.
+There can be no assurance that future declarations, codes, directions, licenses, regulations, and judicial and legislative changes will not have a material adverse effect on us.